Five Month Closure Of Fort Duquesne Boulevard Begins This Week

 The City of Pittsburgh’s Department of Mobility and Infrastructure (DOMI) announcement said:

 “Thank you for your cooperation during this time and we hope there will be only minor inconveniences.
-If you have any questions regarding this closure, please contact the City’s Response Center by dialing 311 or 412-255-2621.”MORE NEWS: Sen. Bob Casey To Introduce Two Police Reform Bills
+If you have any questions regarding this closure, please contact the City’s Response Center by dialing 311 or 412-255-2621.”MORE NEWS: Giant Eagle Pharmacies Now Accepting Walk-Ins For COVID-19 Vaccinations

 The city said westbound drivers should take the detour from Seventh Street to Penn Avenue to Stanwix Street.